-Prereq: Qualified for ENG 75.
+Lecture Hours: 3 Prereq: Qualified for ENG 75.
 "C" or higher in MATH 75X or MATH 82X.

 Recommended: ENG 100.
-Semester Offered: Fall, Spring Description: This course explores water, wastewater, and waste management challenges and solutions, with an emphasis regarding issues specific to Hawai'i.
-It also examines the sustainable operational management of water, wastewater, and waste systems.
+Semester Offered: Fall, Spring Description: This course explores water, wastewater, and waste management challenges and solutions, with an emphasis on issues specific to Hawai'i.
+Students will explore sustainable operational management of water, wastewater, and solid waste systems.
+This includes composting, recycling processes, energy from waste, and water quality testing.
+Students will take water samples and analyze water quality with state-of-the-art technologies.

-SSM 201: Sustainable Building Design, Construction, and Operations Credits: 3
+SSM 201: Sustainable Building Design, Construction, and Operations

-Prereq: "C" or higher in ENG 100.
+Credits: 3 Lecture Hours: 3 Prereq: "C" or higher in ENG 100.
 Recommended: Completed SSM 101.

 Semester Offered: Fall, Spring Description: This course introduces: principles of green building design and operations, including site planning and zoning, construction practices, energy efficiency, economics of green building, benefits and barriers, green rating systems and the LEED rating system.

-SSM 275: Basic Energy Production Credits: $\ensuremath{\Im}$
+SSM 275: Basic Energy Production Credits: 3

-Prereq: "C" or higher or concurrent enrollment in ENG 100.
+Lecture Hours: 3 Prereg: "C" or higher or concurrent enrollment in ENG 100.
 Qualified for MATH 82X or higher or approval of instructor.

-Semester Offered: Fall, Spring Description: This course will explore electricity generation, distribution, storage, and usage.
+Semester Offered: Fall, Spring Description: This course will explore electricity generation. distribution, storage, and usage.
 We will take an in-depth look at the science, technology, and environmental considerations associated with electricity generation from coal, oil, natural gas, wind, solar, biomass, biogas, and hydroelectric (dam, tidal, wave).
 This class includes field trips to various electricity generation locations on island.
 We will also complete hands-on labs utilizing on campus renewable energy technologies.